Before purchasing your own lawn mower, it is best to know the difference between a riding mower vs zero turn mower.

 With a zero turn mower, you can mow the lawn in a straight line and make perfect turns at the cost of having no towing function.

-We hope that you learned a lot from our guide.
+We hope that you learned a lot from our guide now know the difference between a riding mower vs zero turn mower.
 If you have any questions, do give us a comment.